-- If you have ever had high cholesterol.
-Everolimus may raise blood levels of cholesterol and/or triglycerides in the blood.
+- If you have ever had high cholesterol or high triglycerides.
+Everolimus may raise levels of cholesterol and/or triglycerides in the blood.

 - If you have any type of kidney disease.
 Everolimus may affect the kidneys.
 Your doctor will probably want to monitor this closely during treatment.